MohammedIbrahim8887/Eduvi-E-learning/README.md

 ## Folder Structure
  The project follows a well-organized directory structure to maintain a clean and efficient codebase.

-    public: Contains static files accessible to the public, such as index.html and other assets.
+   `## public``: Contains static files accessible to the public, such as index.html and other assets.
     src: The main source code directory.
       assets: Static assets like images, videos, and more.
         components: Reusable UI components.
             common: Shared components like Header, Footer, etc.
             course: Components related to courses.